d-lynch95/Blue_Ocean_Travel/README.md

 ![DeleteProduct](docs/features/DeleteConfirm.png)

 __Edit Product Page__

 Staff or superusers can select to edit the product and they will be taken to a form identical to the add product page.

-This form will be autofilled witht the product information from the database.
+This form will be autofilled with the product information from the database.

+Users can change the details and resubmit the product to the database

 ![editproduct](docs/testing/Editproduct1.png)
 ![editproduct2](docs/testing/Editproduct2.png)